kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

 ## Tactics: Automating Steps in Proof Construction

-A tactic is not a proof term, but rather a program (written in Lean) that automates an attempt to construct an actual proof term.
+A tactic is not a proof term, but rather a program, that someone wrote, in Lean, that *attempt* to construct a proof term for the current goal.
+These terms usually have remaining *holes* to be filled in, which become the new *goals* to be proved.

+### The simp Automates Reasoning to Simplify Expressions

 One of the most widely used tactics in Lean is called *simp*.
-It tries to apply a set of definitions, e.g., of exactly how some function is defined, to simplify a goal so that you don't have to do by yourself what could be a considerable amount of reasoning.
-In successful cases, it will simplify a goal to an equality that can finally be proven by Eq.refl or rfl, which the tactic is happy to apply for you.
-As an example, here is how we can use the *simp* tactic to obtain a proof term that shows that *(0, -1) = 1* (in the real numbers) and is thus on the unit circle.
+It has a default database of already accepted definitions, e.g., of functions, theorems, etc., and tries to find a way to apply them to simplify a goal so that you don't have to do by hand,

+In the best cases, it will simplify a goal to an equality that can finally be proven by Eq.refl or rfl, which the tactic will apply for you.
+As an example, here is how we can use the *simp* tactic to obtain a proof term that shows that *(0, -1) = 1* in the real numbers, and is thus on the unit circle.

 ```lean
 def zeroMinusOneOnUnitCircle : unitCircle 0 (-1) :=